 I was completely unfamiliar with the concept of hibiscus tea until I was welcomed with some at my resort in Thailand.
 Tart, yet with a hint of sweetness similar to that of cranberry juice, this iced tea is simply refreshing.
 Definitely the perfect way to enjoy a hot summer day (or at least give yourself an excuse to think it's summer).
 And the best part?
 Hibiscus tea is PACKED with health benefits!
 Sounds pretty great, right?

-I know hibiscus iced tea may sound like quite the process, but it’s actually extremely easy to make.
+I know hibiscus iced tea may sound like quite the process, but it's actually extremely easy to make.
 The dried hibiscus flowers are simply boiled with water and sugar (or honey) long enough for the flowers to steep.
-Serve the tea over ice and with a squeeze of lime, and you have a delightfully invigorating drink!
+Serve the tea over ice or diluted with sparkling water and top with a squeeze of lime, and you'll have a delightfully invigorating drink!